sbosshardt/old-ether-checker/README.md

   http://localhost:3000/ether
   ```

-You should now see the old version of the ethereum.org website, where you can use the presale balance checker tool.
+You should now see the old version of the ethereum.org website.
+You can find the presale balance checker tool if you scroll down to the "Did you buy ether during the presale?" section.

-### Conclusion

-You have successfully hosted the old Ethereum balance checker on your computer using Docker Desktop's GUI.
-This setup allows you to verify and reproduce the balances shown by the old tool for genesis addresses without using command-line tools.
-If you encounter any issues or have questions, feel free to consult the Docker Desktop documentation or reach out for help on relevant forums.